 Several years ago I discovered a wonderful organist in France, Guillaume Le Chevalier.
 After listening to all of his You Tube recordings I tracked him down on Instantagram.
 See what you think, and pray for him.
 Also excellent these days are Olivier Penin and Matthias Havinga.
 One new Facebook friend is Jan Lieberman, 16, from Germany.
-Apparently it's time for a whole new set of talented organiists rising in Europe.
+Apparently it's time for a whole new set of talented organists rising in Europe.
 Never mind that I'm hard of hearing in my old age, helped somewhat by hearing aids.
 Can't wait till we get our all-new bodies in the First Resurrection.

-Ever since my NDE (Near-Death Experience) in June 2017, I have experienced healing of memories ranging from childhood to today -- with clarity and vividness I ever had known before.
+Ever since my NDE (Near-Death Experience) in June 2017, I have experienced healing of memories ranging from childhood to today -- with clarity and vividness I never had known before.
 I have only two books on heaven in my library.
 Both are so dull I never consult them.
 But I’m keenly interested in what happens when I “graduate” from this life and go there to the real heaven at last--to New Jerusalem, a specific place.

 I am convinced heaven will far exceed anything my imagination can come up with.
 I had however, until today, been thinking of the next life as a place of gardens and children, friends and time-travel adventures.
 Today I realize there will be great choirs, masterpieces of art, symphonies and choirs of angels.
 I estimate heaven will initially be home to tens of billion people from every nation, and from 2000 years of history!
 See Citizens of New Jerusalem.

 Followers of Jesus Christ are justified by faith.
 This suggests to me that New Jerusalem will have personalized living spaces, plus public places.
 We are to avoid laying up treasures in heaven before we get there, but life in heaven will not be drab.
 We will have treasures in heaven waiting for us!
 It's pointless to acquire property and wealth while stuck down on the planet.
 Send your true wealth on ahead!